i18next/i18next-parser/README.md

 }
 ```

-If your JSX files have `.js` extension you should override the default `js` lexer with `JsxLexer` to enable jsx parsing from js files:
+If your JSX files have `.js` extension (e.g. create-react-app projects) you should override the default `js` lexer with `JsxLexer` to enable jsx parsing from js files:

 ```js
 {